 Is It Good if They Shudder???

-I love writing, and belonging to a writer’s group.
-Receiving constructive criticism has improved my skill and pushed me to discover things about myself.
+I love writing and belonging to a writer’s group.
+Receiving constructive criticism has improved my skills and pushed me to discover things about myself.
 So, it was with some trepidation I submitted a short story for their critique this past month.
 I knew would give them pause.

 “Uh, uh… She is cold…I don’t want to know her…” My peer shuddered as she tossed her critique to me.
-The others followed suite.
+The others followed suit.

 “It was completely believable…”